drwetter/testssl.sh/Readme.md

 ### License

 This software is free.
 You can use it under the terms of GPLv2, see LICENSE.

-In addition starting from version 3.0rc1 if you're offering a scanner based on testssl.sh as a public and / or paid service in the internet you need to mention to your audience that you're using this program and where to get this program from.
+Attribution is important for the future of this project -- also in the internet.
+Thus if you're offering a scanner based on testssl.sh as a public and/or paid service in the internet you are strongly encouraged to mention to your audience that you're using this program and where to get this program from.
+That helps us to get bugfixes, other feedback and more contributions.

 ### Compatibility